pkpathak143/JAVA-for-Android-/Week 1/README.md

 For this assignment you will submit the file Logic.java.
 Only submit Logic.java
-Here is the code, you can use as a reference
+Here is the code, you can use for a reference